 Fortunately, there is a way to overcome the challenges of sharing a Gmail inbox.
 Keeping is a third party tool that turns your shared inbox into a help desk.
 Using this tool, your team can convert customer service email requests into trackable and assignable tickets within Gmail.

-Why do small- and medium-sized businesses love Keeping?
+Small- and medium-sized businesses love using Keeping for customer service shared inbox management.
+Why?
 Let’s count the ways:

 Using Keeping is the best way for your customer support team to manage a Gmail shared inbox.
 But you don’t have to take our word for it.
 To learn more about Keeping, start yourfree 14-day trial today.